Eudaeon/CTF/Hack The Box/Challenges/Reversing/Armed Terminal.md

     0x40801483:  svc     0
 ```

-Every time a SIGILL instruction is hit, the system makes a `sigreturn` syscall.
-The `lr` register is populated with the stub that calls it.
-This restores the stack frame, which is normal when reaching a SIGILL instruction, but here the jump is made purposefully so this will pop a chunk of the stack and move it into registers.
+This makes a `sigreturn` syscall, which restores the environment from the sigframe.
+This will pop the address stored in the jump table into `pc`, jumping to it.

 ```plaintext
 save_state: